 Center Camp: Large circular area and structures located in the center of Black Rock City, extensively marked with colorful flags.
 It is considered impolite to laugh when people ask for directions to find it.

 Cheetah: Member of the Mentor team who helps evaluate Rangers returning to active duty after a hiatus.

 Chooch: The entropic tendency for things to break, decay, or become disordered, which is often accelerated by conditions in the Black Rock desert: “My bicycle chain got chooched.”
-A jerk, especially one who is narcissistic or entitled: “Don’t be a chooch.”
+Jackass, dummy, jerk; a person who acts inappropriately, despite knowing better: “Don’t be a chooch.”

 CIT: Crisis Intervention Team, the radio call sign of ESD’s Mental Health Branch (MHB).

 Com: (sometimes plural: coms) communication, or the radios by which such communication is transmitted.

 Commissary: The central cafeteria where Burning Man staff eat, usually unmarked and located on the 5:30 spoke.
 Meal pogs are used here to get food.

 Cruise Director: Member of the Ranger Shift Command Team responsible for pairing up shift teams and deploying them to an area of the city for patrol.

 D-lot: A temporary parking area near the gate.
 Used as a holding area for staff & participants who have issues with early arrival approval and as long-term parking of mutant vehicles who have lost the privilege of driving within the city.
 Staffed by the Gate team.

 Danger Ranger: Founder of the Black Rock Rangers.